-- 1 Click Window Inspectors Assets. - 2 Click the Get More button - 3 In the Get More dialog box, click the image pack you want. - 4 Do one of the following: - Click Buy Now, and follow the onscreen instructions to purchase the item. - Click Download if the item is included in your product or subscription.
+1 In the Assets nspector, click the Get More button

+- In the Get More dialog box, click the image pack you want. - 3 Do one of the following: - Click Buy Now, and follow the onscreen instructions to purchase the item. - Click Download if the item is included in your product or subscription.